 Unlike the stereotype, all the Parisians I met were friendly and helpful, waiting patiently while I butcher their beautiful language.
 One memorable moment was when a waiter took my order in French, patiently correcting my pronunciation, only to say, “Would that be all, Madame?” in perfect American English having lived in New York for a number of years.

 It can be overwhelming to think how old Paris is.
 Like REAL old.
-Like I can’t believe this is where Marie Antoinette met the guillotine old.
+Like Marie Antoinette-met-the-guillotine old.
 THAT Marie Antoinette.
 It’s like my college textbook came alive in Paris.
 It’s all quite surreal when I stop to think about it.

 Traveling to Paris in August can have other type surreal moments.
 August is when most Europeans go on vacations, including Parisians.
 That means in parts of Paris, all the shops would be closed, their owners away on a beach somewhere.

 But the streets would be thronged by tourists – hundreds of them peering into closed up storefronts, cameras around their necks like zombies in post-apocalyptic world.
 No single Parisian in sight.
 Surreal.

-So if you like Paris without the Parisians, definitely come in August.
+So if you like Paris without the Parisians, come in August.